A note on gravity and fluid dynamic correspondence on a null hypersurface: Preambles and prerequisites

 it yields the energy conservation relation of the fluid, where $v_b$ is the four-velocity of the fluid.
 On the other hand, if one considers the spacelike projection of \ref{confluid}, i.e.

 provides the momentum conservation of the fluid, where $\Delta^a_b=\delta^a_b+v^av_b$ is the projection tensor, which is orthogonal to the four-velocity $v_a$.
-Note that the above \ref{momconfluid} is a set of three equations.
-In addition to that, there is a continuity equation, coming from the baryon current conservation, which at the non-relativistic limit, is given as
+Note that the above \ref{momconfluid} is a set of three dynamical equations.
+In addition to that, we have the baryon conservation equation for the baryon current $J^{a}$ given as,

-where $\rho$ is the volumetric density of the fluid.
-Thus, together, \ref{enconfluid}, \ref{momconfluid} and \ref{coneqn} make a set of five equations that are required to determine the five unknown quantities stated earlier.

-In a non-relativistic scenario and in the absence of external forces, the continuity equation, energy conservation relation, and momentum conservation relations correspond to NS fluid.
-They are given as follows \cite{HegadeKR:2023glb}: